pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

 Event sourced aggregates keep a record of history.
 They're like a built-in Git repository for each aggregate that can be accessed at run time.
 At any given point, we can go "back through time" to observe the aggregate's change history.
+For example: imagine a bank acount that carries its transaction history with it.

 Event-sourced aggregates can be developed and tested independently.